-The stillbirth study aims to investigate the cause of, and factors contributing to, stillbirth in low- and middle-income countries.
+The stillbirth study aimed to provide deeper understanding of the causes of stillbirth in low- and middle-income countries.